 Note: Due to COVID-19, the Carriage Hill MetroPark Historical Farm is closed.
 Learn more.

 Carriage Hill Historical Farm recreates the life of a typical conservative farm family of the 1880s.
 Period farming and domestic activities are demonstrated throughout the year by both staff and volunteers.
 The farm features a blacksmith shop, woodshop, historic house and barn.
 From heirloom vegetables to period breeds of animals, the late 19th century is brought to life.

 The Carriage Hill Visitor’s Center provides orientation to the historical site through exhibits and a 7-minute video featuring the history of the farm.
-The center also includes a children’s interactive classroom and the Country Store Gift Shop.
+The center also includes a children’s interactive classroom.

 Carriage Hill’s ADA-accessible boardwalk and fishing pier at Cedar Lake is located adjacent to ample parking, an ADA restroom and potable water.
 Of special note, several crappies weighing more than 1.5 lbs. each have been caught in Cedar Lake and sunfish in the 6-inch to 9-inch range are also abundant.